From Jimi Hendrix to Jimmy Page: 10 of rock and roll’s most iconic guitars

 It’s several layers of wood sandwiched together and laminated and has been played by Garcia since 1979 before he began favouring another Irwin guitar, ‘Rosebud’.
 However ‘Rosebud’ was out of action in July 1995 which meant Garcia would play ‘Tiger’ on his final performance with The Grateful Dead.

-You can watch that final performance below:
+You can watch that final heartbreaking performance below.

 Prince’s magical ‘Cloud’